Metaheuristic: Parallel metaheuristics

 A parallel metaheuristic is one that uses the techniques of parallel programming to run multiple metaheuristic searches in parallel; these may range from simple distributed schemes to concurrent search runs that interact to improve the overall solution.

 With population-based metaheuristics, the population itself can be parallelized by either processing each individual or group with a separate thread or the metaheuristic itself runs on one computer and the offspring are evaluated in a distributed manner per iteration.
 The latter is particularly useful if the computational effort for the evaluation is considerably greater than that for the generation of descendants.
 This is the case in many practical applications, especially in simulation-based calculations of solution quality.

 Nature-inspired and metaphor-based metaheuristics

 A very active area of research is the design of nature-inspired metaheuristics.
 Many recent metaheuristics, especially evolutionary computation-based algorithms, are inspired by natural systems.
 Nature acts as a source of concepts, mechanisms and principles for designing of artificial computing systems to deal with complex computational problems.
 Such metaheuristics include simulated annealing, evolutionary algorithms, ant colony optimization and particle swarm optimization.

 A large number of more recent metaphor-inspired metaheuristics have started to attract criticism in the research community for hiding their lack of novelty behind an elaborate metaphor.
 As a result, a number of renowned scientists of the field have proposed a research agenda for the standardization of metaheuristics in order to make them more comparable, among other things.
 Another consequence is that the publication guidelines of a number of scientific journals have been adapted accordingly.
+A comprehensive - though by no means complete - overview of these dubious algorithms can be found in the Evolutionary Computation Bestiary.